 This is one of the best places to taste healthy, ecological, Catalan cuisine, but with a different touch, because the chef of l’Antic Forn likes to experiment in the kitchen and he created the “Catalan sushi”.
 They normally change the menu depending on the market products, so I encourage you to taste the sushi of the day and some of the different types of meat cooked over hot coal.
 It’s located in Cervera, a town with plenty of history.

 This is a family restaurant with a great service, located in an antique house in Gavà.
 Besides the menu, they have dishes depending on the daily market products.
 Mostly they use products of Baix Llobregat area where the principal ones are artichokes, asparagus, cherries, and the typical dish is chicken “pota blava”.
 My favorite dishes are “Escalivada” (baked pepper, aubergine, and onion with goat cheese) and chicken with pine nuts and plums.
 The latter reminds me of the flavor and the smell of a dish that my grandmother normally prepares.

 These are only some of the restaurants that use local products in Catalunya.
 In this website you can check the ones that have the Slow Food certification (they certify that the food has been grown less than 100 km or 62 miles from the restaurant).
 It’s very important to look for information about the typical dishes and where you can try them before starting a trip.

 Are you hungry after reading about these amazing restaurants?
-If you want to do a gastronomic trip through Catalonia and taste the local cuisine, we can help you arrange it.
+If you want to do a gastronomic trip through Catalonia and taste the local cuisine, I can help you arrange it.